 This would apply where the person died as a result of actions by themselves or others that had unintended consequences; where the cause of death was unnatural but not unlawful.

-This is similar to ‘accidental death’ but generally is used where it is found that the deceased had taken a deliberate action that has then resulted in the death.
+This is similar to ‘accidental death’ but generally is used where it is found that the deceased had taken a deliberate action which unexpectedly and unintentionally went wrong resulting in their death.

-This is the conclusion reached where there is simply not enough evidence to return one of the other conclusions, This is generally quite a rare verdict and really only used as a ‘last resort’.
+This is the conclusion reached where there is simply not enough evidence to return one of the other conclusions.
+This is quite a rare verdict and really only used as a ‘last resort’.

 In some cases the words “contributed to by neglect” can be added to one of the short-form conclusions above or to a narrative conclusion.
 However, the law is very limiting as to when this can be applied and neglect does not mean the same in law as it does in everyday language.
 For a finding of neglect to be established, the coroner or jury have to be satisfied there has been a gross failure to provide the deceased with his or her basic needs i.e. the provision of nourishment, liquid, warmth or medicine.
 There must be a clear causal link between this gross failure and the death of the dependent person.
 This is a high threshold and therefore neglect findings are relatively rare.

 Reports to Prevent Future Deaths